 - Everyday, at 8 am and 6 pm, National Anthem is played at public places.
 Like locals, you should also stand where ever you are to pay respect to the country.

-4. Enjoy street delicacies
+4. Food: Enjoy street food

-When talking about Thailand backpacking guidelines, food cannot be ignored.
+When talking about Thailand backpacking tips, food cannot be ignored.
 Like many other countries, Thailand also has a wide range of delicious and tasty street food options, which are easy on pocket too.
 From Pad See Eiw, Kluay Tod, Kha Kha Moo, Sai OOah to varieties of Thai curries and noodles; the streets of Thailand cities have everything.
 But if you are allergic to something or has any preferences, it is advisable to ask the food vendor to customize the food accordingly in advance.

 Suggested Read: 10 Thailand Zoos That Let You Witness The Gorgeous Thai Wildlife

-5. Pack light pack right
+5. Luggage: Pack light pack right

-6. Avail public transport for an economic and hassle-free journey
+6. Transport: Avail public transport

 When you are backpacking in Thailand, try to embrace public transport as much as possible.
 When exploring a particular city, Tuk Tuk is an excellent option whereas if you are travelling from one city to the other, the best choice is to travel by government run Thai bus service called Baw Khaw Saw.
 Such bus services are regular, reliable and almost every city has a BKS station.
 To avoid last moment rush, it is advisable that you book your tickets in advance.